School of International Service

 Scholarly, Creative & Professional Activities

-Dr. Murray's teaching and research interests include American Foreign Policy, decision-making theory, the role of public opinion, the media, and interest groups in the making of foreign policy.
+Dr. Murray’s teaching and research interests include American Foreign Policy, civil-military relations, war powers, decision-making theory, and the role of public opinion, the media, and interest groups in the making of foreign policy.